MrSnowmanASOY/DND_CG/README.md

 \
 More Support for race dependent stats & abilities
 \
-Class dependant saving thro modifiers
+Class dependant saving throw modifiers
 \
-Support for characters of a level high than 1
+Support for characters of a level higher than 1
 \
 Rebalance or removal of character traits
 \